U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Clean Cities National Parks Initiative

-Clean Cities partners with the National Park Service (NPS) through the Clean Cities National Parks Initiative to support transportation projects that educate park visitors on the benefits of cutting petroleum use and greenhouse gas emissions.
-This initiative complements the NPS Climate Friendly Parks program by demonstrating the environmental benefits of cutting petroleum use.
+Clean Cities partners with the National Park Service (NPS) through the Clean Cities National Parks Initiative to support transportation projects that educate park visitors on the benefits of cutting petroleum use and vehicle emissions.
+This initiative complements the NPS Climate Friendly Parks program by demonstrating the environmental benefits of cutting petroleum use and greenhouse gas emissions.

-Clean Cities works closely with NPS to identify parks that would benefit from Clean Cities' support.
-Clean Cities and NPS transportation projects are featured below.
+Clean Cities works with NPS to identify parks that would benefit from Clean Cities' support.
+Transportation projects are featured below.

 Acadia National Park

 Acadia National Park showcases the rugged Maine coast to more than 2 million visitors each year.
 Courtesy of NPS